DinoHub-SubT/dsta_deploy/docs/build-local-docker.md

         # verify you see the docker container from the output in `docker ps`:
         #   -> nuc-shell

+        # create the ugv:simulation docker container
+        ./deployer -s desktop.ugv.sim.docker.shell

+        # view running docker containers
+        docker ps

+        # verify you see the docker container from the output in `docker ps`:
+        #   -> sim-shell

 **UAV Docker Container Shell Access**